 Lunches in NYC cost on average $10-15 after tax and tip.
 You could eat a Shackburger at Shake Shack and drink free water every lunch for $5.01 like I did for two days, but you might die of heart failure at a young age.
 You might also turn so big that your armpits emanate massive odor and heat on the passenger next to you like I felt sitting in the middle sit on a red-eye flight over!

 Of course we could have gone to a cheaper place to eat like Kunjip in Korea Town for a more reasonable $25 a person.
 We could have drank our alcohol at home and ordered water at the bar instead.
 But come on.
-It’s good to live it up while one is in NYC!
+It’s good to live it up once in a while.

 THE IDEAL INCOME

-Although some of my friends in expensive cities who’ve now been working for over 10 years will scoff at $200,000 a year in income.
-I continue to hold the belief that $200,000 a year per person is the ideal income for maximum happiness.
+Although some of my friends in expensive cities who’ve now been working for over 10 years will scoff at $200,000 a year in income, I continue to believe that $200,000 a year per person is the ideal income for maximum happiness.
 To put things into perspective, a 30 year old second year Associate makes anywhere from $170,000-$250,000 on average in finance as do second year lawyers.
-32 year old doctors who don’t do fellowships make $150-$250,000 as well.
+32 year old doctors who don’t do fellowships make $150,000-$250,000 as well.

 BREAKING DOWN A $200,000 INCOME